bilkefpv/hornermethod/README.md

 # Use case
-open main.py and enter in polynomial expression.
+open main.py and enter in polynomial expression as prompted.
 It should print all integer zeros.